-- The Si and Fe oxides-rich bands are primary precipitates formed in the water column, by a process in which the precipitation of amorphous Si occurred during quiescent non-volcanic intervals, with the oxidation and precipitation of reduced Fe intermittently introduced into the water column by volcanic/hydrothermal activity to form the Fe oxides. - The repetitive zonation of distinct particle sizes, suggests density gradient sedimentation that requires a water column-like environment, rather than diagenetic alteration of pre-formed sediments by hydrothermal fluids. - 3.
+- 1. The Si and Fe oxides-rich bands are primary precipitates formed in the water column, by a process in which the precipitation of amorphous Si occurred during quiescent non-volcanic intervals, with the oxidation and precipitation of reduced Fe intermittently introduced into the water column by volcanic/hydrothermal activity to form the Fe oxides. - 2.
+The repetitive zonation of distinct particle sizes, suggests density gradient sedimentation that requires a water column-like environment, rather than diagenetic alteration of pre-formed sediments by hydrothermal fluids. - 3.
 The reducing depositional conditions do not support sediment diagenesis as an alternative model for explaining the origin of the Milos IF.
-This is because the oxidation of ferrous Fe supplied in reduced hydrothermal fluids, must interact with a sizeable pool of oxygen, enabling microaerophilic bacterial oxidation of ferrous iron to Fe(III)(oxyhydr)oxides (Johnson et al., 2008; Chi Fru et al., 2012).
-Otherwise, light-controlled photoferrotrophy, oxidizes ferrous Fe to form ferric (oxyhydr)oxides in the absence of oxygen in the photic zone of the water column (Weber et al., 2006).
+This is because the oxidation of ferrous Fe supplied in reduced hydrothermal fluids, must interact with a sizeable pool of oxygen, enabling microaerophilic bacteria oxidation of ferrous iron to Fe(III)(oxyhydr)oxides (Johnson et al., 2008).
+Otherwise, light-controlled photoferrotrophy, an extremely rare sediment characteristic, precipitates Fe oxides in the absence of oxygen in sunlight environments Weber et al., 2006).